-- Examine what the options are for energy production.
-Some of the areas that are studied analysis, measurement of solubility and concentration. - Design and undertake a practical investigation related to water quality - Explain the importance of the properties and reactions of water in selected contexts. - Measure amounts of dissolved substances in water and analyse water samples for salts, organic compounds and acids and bases. - Design and undertake a quantitative laboratory investigation related to water quality, and draw conclusions based on evidence from collected data include: properties of water, acid-base and redox reactions with water.
-Examine how substances in water are measured and analysed.
+- Examine what the options are for energy production. - Design and undertake a practical investigation related to water quality - Explain the importance of the properties and reactions of water in selected contexts. - Measure amounts of dissolved substances in water and analyse water samples for salts, organic compounds and acids and bases. - Design and undertake a quantitative laboratory investigation related to water quality, and draw conclusions based on evidence from collected data.